By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Recently I have been struck by the number of people who sit down with me to talk about their mental and emotional problems who say they are spiritual but can’t describe themselves as a member of any particular religion.

-These clients know that then need some spiritual help, they often have some sort of general idea of a God or higher power that they feel could be particularly helpful to them, but they find no way to connect that belief in a higher power with any particular religious practice.
+These clients know that they need some spiritual help, they often have some sort of general idea of a God or higher power that they feel could be particularly helpful to them, but they find no way to connect that belief in a higher power with any particular religious practice.

 We know that for recovering people having a strong support system a key ingredient in their recovery.
 I suspect that having that resource is helpful in keeping other people mentally healthy also.
 But repeatedly I hear that despite multiple tries these folk are not getting their spiritual needs met at any particular religious organization.

-As a professional I try to not take sides in any religious controversies.
+As a professional, I try to not take sides in any religious controversies.
 It is not my place to tell you what you should believe.
 I find that having that spiritual belief, so long as it is helpful to you and does not encourage you to harm yourself or others, can be of great benefit to most everyone.

 One question on the assessment form we use asks about the client having a particular religious or spiritual connection.
 Most clients can’t answer this one.

-One common saying in recovery is that if you hang out in a barber shop you will get a haircut.
+One common saying in recovery is that if you hang out in a barbershop you will get a haircut.
 We know this also applies to bars and crack houses, not getting a haircut there, but drinking and using drugs.
 So it makes sense that attending some sort of religious institution should help connect you with other supportive people who are working on their relationship with their higher power.

 In trying to help clients find that support system, I often ask what religious or spiritual group they might choose to affiliate with.
 The suggestion here is that attending a particular church, temple, mosque, coven or what have you, might connect them with other people with similar spiritual beliefs.
 I make these suggestions despite my sometimes having personal misgivings about the particular religious group they have been affiliated with in the past.